signalpoint/jDrupal/docs/00_Introduction/index.md

 ## What is jDrupal?

-> A light weight JavaScript library for Drupal 8 REST.
+> A simple Vanilla JavaScript Library and API.

 ## What is jDrupal used for?

-> Tools for JavaScript apps and Drupal 8.
+> Tools for Drupal 8 Application Development.

-- connect
+- Connect
-- user login/logout
+- User Login / Logout
-- entity C.R.U.D. (`create, retrieve, update, delete`)
+- Entity C.R.U.D. (*create, retrieve, update, delete*)
-  - comments
+  - Nodes
-  - nodes
+  - Users
-  - users
+  - Comments
-- views JSON
+- Views Integration

 ## What kind of apps?